yldio/joyent-portal/CONTRIBUTING.md

 ### Small Feature Development

-Contributors who have write access to the repository will practise continuous delivery (CD as known from now on in this document).
+Contributors who have write access to the repository will practice continuous delivery (CD as known from now on in this document).

 We will define CD in this document as a method of developing a feature per commit